NanoBreeze/Notes/README.md

 - Money, Banking, and Financial Markets
 - Panic, Prosperity, and Progress

-# Courses
+## Courses
 - ECE 458: Security
 - ECE 457A: Adaptive Algos

-# Miscellaneous
+## Miscellaneous
+- Barking up the Wrong Tree
+- Canadian Law
 - Career Playbook (incomplete)
-- Every I Never Leared in School about How to Be Successful
+- Every I Never Learned in School about How to Be Successful
+- The Subtle Art of Not Giving a F*ck
 - Zero to One
+- Interviews